anderson-international/.windsurf/workflows/code-review-fix.md

 - Use the analyzer’s JSON and stdout summary as the single source of truth.
 - Work in small, logical batches (by category or small file sets).
 - After each batch, re-run porcelain analysis to keep the report current.
-- Run full scan at milestones (after completing a major category or broad refactor).

 Typical categories (driven by report content):
 - TypeScript (compiler + analyzer)